 It comes in a bag which can be placed in the sump or rear compartment of an All-In-One aquarium and will have to be disposed of off once it is exhausted.

-The manufacturer recommends you change this out every 4-6 months providing you have sized the amount of ChemiPure correctly.
+The manufacturer recommends you change this out every 4-6 months provided you have sized the amount of ChemiPure correctly.
 Once your aquarium begins to get cloudy, it’s time to change the media.

 You can now also get ChemiPure Elite which adds a Ferric Oxide material to the media to help reduce Phosphates and Silicates at the same time, but only lasts 4 months.